X (1992 video game): Development

-X was designed by Dylan Cuthbert of Argonaut Games, who would later program Star Fox for the SNES.
+X was designed by Dylan Cuthbert of Argonaut Software, who would later program Star Fox for the SNES.
 After being intrigued by the Game Boy during the 1991 Consumer Electronics Show, Argonaut president Jez San commissioned Cuthbert to produce a 3D engine for the console and potentially create a game utilizing it.
 Cuthbert and his development team had to reverse-engineer the Game Boy hardware as official Nintendo development kits were hard to come by, and that Argonaut was virtually unknown to them.
 A dummy developer kit was produced with a camera pointing at the system, produced by dismantling the console itself with a Tetris cartridge inserted and connecting it to a board made by another Argonaut employee.
 Cuthbert began work on X once he became familiar with the hardware; he was responsible for creating some of the graphics, most of the game design, and all of the programming.
 Cuthbert used an Amiga 3000 for development.